Nature Inspired Jewellery: The Stories Behind My Designs

 Nature has inspired artists and designers for centuries.
 From botanical drawings and textiles to sculpture and jewellery, the forms found in nature have always been a source of creativity and wonder.

-For me, creating nature inspired jewellery is an extension of that long tradition, noticing the beauty around me, and transforming it into something we can wear and keep close.
+For me, creating nature jewellery is an extension of that long tradition, noticing the beauty around me, and transforming it into something we can wear and keep close.
 I’m no pioneer, just a human doing human things!

 Growing Up Close to Nature